Rlyown/nvim/README.md

   # Install main packages
   $ sudo apt update
-  $ sudo apt install -y neovim ripgrep fd-find fortune-mod lua5.3
+  $ sudo apt install -y neovim ripgrep fd-find fortune-mod lua5.3 pandoc

   # ote that the binary is called fdfind as the binary name fd is already used by another package.
   # Make sure that $HOME/.local/bin is in your $PATH